 In the 1860s, Vanderbilt went to Canada where he got married a second time and donated a great amount of money to Ontario’s university.
-Also, Cornelius Vanderbilt donated to churched around New York and Ontario.
+After the American Civil War, Vanderbilt invested in the expansion of the railway network and soon had the most important railway lines in the USA at his disposal.
+In 1873 he opened the first railway connection from New York to Chicago.
+Railway construction was accompanied by an increasing expansion of industry, which made it possible to do business on an ever larger scale.
 He passed away on January 4, 1877.
 In the 1990s, he was inducted into the North America Railway Hall of Fame, recognizing him for his significant contributions to the railroad industry.

 At yovisto academic video search you can learn more about early steam locomotives in a video about the reenacted Rainhill Trials by the Manchester Museum of Science and Technology.